kayvanbree/f10k/README.md

 f10k should become the answer to the 10k saving limit of Spotify.
 This web-based player can be used to save tracks, artists and albums by saving the corresponding ids to its own storage.

+## Demo

+You can find a demo at https://kayvanbree.github.io/f10k/tracks.

+WARNING: as I did not release a real version yet, the demo will be subject to change.
+You can LOSE your saved songs as long as we don't have a backend yet.

 ## Current features

 - Save tracks and artists